DatDat8/Estimating-the-dynamic-thermal-capacity-of-overhead-transmission-lines-case-study-220kV-V-n-Tr---/README.md

 For further information of the project regarding data and report, please access to this drive link: https://drive.google.com/file/d/1oCKwG6LcIlIFK5w8u6aIKnSO6CRtCCSt/view?usp=sharing

-THE PROJECT IS CURRENTLY REWARDED AS AMONG THE BEST PAPERS OF STUDENT FORUM 2021.
+THE PROJECT IS CURRENTLY REWARDED AS AMONG THE BEST PAPERS OF THE STUDENT FORUM 2021.
 More information: https://drive.google.com/file/d/1mSqKDMmxhW42vYB5IxJLQ54WQ6rwIinS/view?usp=sharing

+IT WAS THEN PUBLISHED AT THE INTERNATIONAL JOURNAL OF ENERGY AND POWER ENGINEERING (https://www.sciencepublishinggroup.com/journal/paperinfo?journalid=164&doi=10.11648/j.ijepe.20221102.15)

 Best Wishes!